Answers to Most Frequently Asked Questions

 Q. How can I get on the PWC mailing list to receive a conference invitation?

 A. There are a number of different ways.
-The simplest is to click this link and provide your information.
+The simplest is to subscribe to our newsletter by providing your email address in the box on the right margin.
 You could also attend the conference, or send your full name, mailing address, and email to firstname.lastname@example.org or by mail to:

 Q. How do I register for the conference?

 A. We have a great registration site.
 The site allows you select your workshops, choose your dinner options, and pay for everything with check, credit card, or Paypal.
 It applies scholarship and manuscript winner discounts and provides printed and email confirmation of everything you selected.
 It even allows you to forward invitations to others and post your registration onto Facebook and Twitter!
-Registration will open on April 1st.
+Registration is open now!

 Q. Are there special hotel rates for conference attendees?

 A. Yes, we have a block of rooms reserved for conferees at a discounted rate.
 Check out the location page of our registration site for more detail.